Que (What)

 📝 Grammar & Usage

-- Politeness: This is the polite/formal way to offer something or ask someone's desire.
+Vous voulez(You want)Voulez-vous(Do you want?). - Politeness: The formal/polite way to offer something or ask someone's desire.

 💬 Sentence Bank